-Coursework: 60 %
+Coursework: 60%

-0 Four assignments 40%
+Four assignments 40%

-0 One written assignment 20%
+One written assignment 20%

-Final E xam 40 %

-0 One three-hour theory paper
+Final Exam 40%

 MATH6635 COMPLEX ANALYSIS AND APPLICATIONS

 Real Analysis (Undergraduate level)

 This course develops Complex Analysis as an extension of Real Analysis.
 Apart from concentrating on the theoretical developments, emphasis will be on unifying aspects in theory and applications.
 Examples will be taken from different applied subjects to showcase the elegance and utility of introducing methods based on complex analysis.